 Mobile messaging apps haven’t quite taken over the world -- but they’re getting there.

-By 2019, in fact, more than a quarter of the world’s population will be using mobile messaging apps, per a prediction from eMarketer.
+By 2019, in fact, more than a quarter of the world’s population will be using mobile messaging apps, per a new prediction from eMarketer.

 What explains the popularity of the apps?
-Well, “one reason mobile messaging apps have taken off is because they are a cheaper alternative to SMS/MMS,” Cathy Boyle, principal analyst at eMarketer, notes in a report.
+Well, “one reason mobile messaging apps have taken off is because they are a cheaper alternative to SMS/MMS,” Cathy Boyle, principal analyst at eMarketer, notes in a new report.

 What does the trend mean for marketers?
 “Brand marketers are eager to follow consumers to these apps, but injecting themselves into users’ conversations is not easy, and it’s often unwelcome,” according to Boyle.